AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Carthage, Africa, about 160 AD, and died 220 AD.
-He had a fine Pagan education in Roman law and rhetoric, but lived a heathen into mature manhood, and confesses that his life had been one of vice and licentiousness.[^289] Converted to Christianity he became in later years a presbyter.
+He had a fine Pagan education in Roman law and rhetoric, but lived a heathen into mature manhood, and confesses that his life had been one of vice and licentiousness.[^291] Converted to Christianity he became in later years a presbyter.
 He lived a moral and religious life after his conversion, but the heathen doctrines he retained rendered his spirit harsh and bitter.
 About 202 AD he joined the Montanists, a schismatic, ascetic sect.
 Those who sympathized with him were known as Tertullianists as late as the Fifth Century.
-His abilities were great, but, as **Schaff** says, he was the opposite of the equally genial, less vigorous, but more learned and comprehensive Origen.
+His abilities were great, but, as Schaff says, he was the opposite of the equally genial, less vigorous, but more learned and comprehensive Origen.

+### Advocates Endless Torment.

 Tertullian was the first of the Africo-Latin writers who commanded the public ear, and there is strong ground for supposing that since